csruiliu/tensorflow_cifar/README.md

 ## EfficientNet ##

-The implementations of EfficientNet follows the architecture of EfficientNetB0 proposed in [paper](https://arxiv.org/pdf/1905.11946.pdf). ***It proposed a compound scaling method that uses a compound coefficient φ to uniformly scales network width, depth, and resolution in a principled way.Essentially, EfficientNet attempted to find a sweet spot in the tradeoff between accuracy and model size***.
+The implementations of EfficientNet follows the architecture of EfficientNetB0 proposed in [paper](https://arxiv.org/pdf/1905.11946.pdf). ***It proposed a compound scaling method that uses a compound coefficient φ to uniformly scales network width, depth, and resolution in a principled way.
+Essentially, EfficientNet attempted to find a sweet spot in the tradeoff between accuracy and model size***.

 ## Inception ##